Improving the transportation in the Niagara Section of the I-190 in New York.

 This project was part of an overall plan to improve the structural and operational characteristics of the Niagara Section of the I-190.
 Interstate 190 is a critical highway component for the transportation of goods to and from Canada via the Lewiston-Queenston Bridge as well as the Niagara Area – Toronto tourism industry.

-Work under this agreement included Construction Inspection (CI) services for Bridge and highway-related work including steel bearing pile installation; MSES wall construction, extensive embankment construction as well as integral abutment construction.
-New Armorless Bridge Joint Systems (S900 – SFP, Manufactured by Silspec) were installed on the CSXT bridges utilizing sleeper slabs.
+Work under this agreement included construction inspection services for bridge and highway-related work including steel bearing pile installation; MSES wall construction, extensive embankment construction as well as integral abutment construction.
+New armorless bridge joint systems (S900 – SFP, Manufactured by Silspec) were installed on the CSXT bridges utilizing sleeper slabs.
 In addition, fiber optic ITS relocations were required to maintain operations for the US/Canadian border crossings during construction.